U.S. partners unclear on roles in fight against Islamic State

 Other Arab states have not been specific, but roles envisaged for them include air strikes, surveillance, providing basing facilities, humanitarian aid and reconstruction.

-Most Arab states are already hard pressed to address multiple internal security concerns, and their priority is containing nearby conflicts, defence and border control.
+Most Arab states are already hard pressed to address multiple internal security concerns, and their priority is containing nearby conflicts, defense and border control.

 (Reporting By John Irish; Writing by Arshad Mohammed; Editing by David Storey, Tom Brown and Ken Wills)